cw0701/christopher-s-test-or-workshop/_episodes/code-lesson_1.md

 ---
-title: Code Lesson
+title: Sharing research data
 teaching: null
 exercises: null
 duration: null
-summary: This template shows you how to include computer code and its output in your lessons.
+summary: Many major research funders and academic publishers call for research data to be shared, and for access to be published in the form of a 'data access statement'.
 questions: null
 objectives: null
-keypoints: null
+keypoints:
+  - Data access statements
+  - The data access statement interactive tool
+  - Research with commercial applications
 is-break: null
 ukrn_wb_rules:
   - allow-multiple